Northwest Regional Airport (Texas): History

 Aero Valley Airport was founded by pioneering aviator Edna Gardner Whyte in 1970 following the death of her husband George Whyte.
 She first flew in 1926 while serving in the United States Navy Nurse Corps.
 She became a licensed pilot in 1928, and quit her job as a nurse in 1935 to open the New Orleans Air College.
 She later instructed USAAF and U.S. Navy pilots at Meacham Field during World War II before marrying Mr. Whyte in 1946 and operating Aero Enterprise Flight School with him.
 Mrs. Whyte won 127 trophies in cross-country air racing, aerobatic competition and other flight contests, served as President of the Ninety-Nines, and was the first female inductee to the Order of Daedalians.
 After losing her pilot's license following an in-flight heart attack in a Cessna 150 she was piloting on December 12, 1988, Ms. Whyte sold the runway and taxiways at Northwest Regional, but retained ownership of most remaining airport facilities.
 Ms. Whyte died on February 16, 1992, having lived at the airport until her death.

 Facilities and aircraft

-Northwest Regional Airport covers 81 acre at an elevation of 643 ft above mean sea level and has one runway:
+Aero Valley Airport covers 81 acre at an elevation of 643 ft above mean sea level and has one runway: